pankajbarhate13/node_with_mongodb/README.md

 # node_with_mongodb
-Implement Node js with Mongo db
+Implement Node js with Mongo db( with mLab / local)

 Prerequisites:

 1. Install npm, node on system
 2. mLab Account